One + One = ONE

 This one-night dinner and class is for anyone, but is required for those seeking membership.
 RSVP here.

-This five week class explores the Anglican way and our local posture within it.
+This five week class explores the Anglican way and how Village is following Jesus together in this tradition.
 All are welcome to join this required class for those seeking membership and Confirmation.

 For those seeking Confirmation, an important sixth meeting will be added.